 This example proves how to implement a step decay scheduler using PyTorch.
 The StepLR scheduler reduces the learning rate by a factor of gamma (here, 0.1) after every step_size epoch (in this case, 10).
 The scheduler.step() function is called at the end of each epoch to apply the scheduled adjustment to the learning rate.
 By progressively decreasing the learning rate, this approach ensures that significant updates are made during early training stages when the model is exploring, and more minor updates are applied in later stages to refine the model's parameters for precise optimization.

-Cosine Annealing Scheduler
+Cosine annealing scheduler

 Cosine annealing schedulers provide a smoother transition in learning rate adjustments by following a cosine curve.
 This method prevents sudden changes and is especially helpful in tasks that require gradual refinement, where quick shifts in the learning rate might disrupt training.